Mobile-IoT-Security-Lab/medchain-avitabile/docs/VSCODE_TEST_FIX.md

 ### 3. Updated Configuration

 - Updated `pyproject.toml` to include `pythonpath = ["."]` to ensure the local plugin is found
-- Enhanced `tests/conftest.py` with proper pytest hooks for VS Code compatibility
+- my `tests/conftest.py` with proper pytest hooks for VS Code compatibility

 ### 4. Created Helper Scripts